coly-technologies/coly-technologies.github.io/coly-api.md

 }
 ```

----

-##### Archived Record Restriction:
+##### Archived Record Restriction

-In-case of archived records, They are not allowed to be matched, assigned to groups.
-In order to achieve this, you would need to restore the record first or disable/delete it.
+In case of archived records, they are not allowed to be matched or assigned to groups.
+To achieve this, you would need to restore the record first or disable/delete it:

 ```json
 {